cyborgwastaken/M.O.R.G.A.N./README.md

-# Project-C.A.S.S.I.E.
+# Project-A.L.I.C.I.A.
-Cognitive Assistant for Strategy, Systems, and Information Engineering
+Advanced
+Logic
+Interface for
+Cognitive
+Intelligence and
+Assistance